How to soundproof a ceiling with Oscar Iso-Mount Type1

-4. Ensure the Iso-Support floating ceiling brackets are fixed so that the level is maintained in all directions.
+4. Ensure the Iso-Mount 'L' brackets are fixed so that the level is maintained in all directions.

 5. Assemble the floating ceiling Iso-Mounts by pushing the Iso-Rubber into position on the Iso-Saddle - the rubber is held in place by the side guides and the 4 triangular grippers and sits on the raised dimples.
-Then position the Iso-Saddle (with rubber assembly), onto the base of the Iso-Support Brackets.
+Then position the Iso-Saddle (with rubber assembly), onto the base of the Iso-Mount 'L' brackets.
 The Iso-Rubber sits flat and is held in place by 4 triangular grippers and side guides.

 Iso-Mount floating ceiling installation

 NOTE: Fit the floating ceiling Iso-Mounts to one side of the joist only; this can be either side.